In Fall 2013, I stumbled across

 Our first meeting, I was amazed at how excited these girls were to discuss the book, how much they took away from the story, and how well they were able to articulate their feelings.
 We took a vote on our book club name and the votes were split between CHAPTER CHICKS and BOOK WORMS.
 We tried various compromises, but the girls had very strong opinions.
 We left the meeting still undecided about a club name.
 I joked that we should call it GIRLS WITH OPINIONS because these girls have lots of em!
 Everyone liked it and it stuck.

-A Mighty Girl's Book Club Organizing Guide: "Parent-child book clubs are popular for any number of educational, social, and relational reasons.
+So why make a Mother Daughter book club?
+From A Mighty Girl's Book Club Organizing Guide: "Parent-child book clubs are popular for any number of educational, social, and relational reasons.
 Book clubs can help improve a child’s reading skills and self-confidence, as well as help her to learn valuable life skills such as learning how to articulate her opinion and present an argument.
 They provide a great social outlet for both parents and girls and help to build a supportive community of friends.
 Many parents also find book clubs a valuable way to stay connected with their daughters as they enter the tween and teen years and increasingly strive for greater independence from their parents.
 Moreover, book discussions can also help parents and their children broach difficult topics that might be challenging to discuss directly but can be explored in the context of a story.
 Finally,book clubs can be great fun for both parents and kids and a highly fulfilling creative outlet for years to come."

 No comments: